Areas of Practice

 The point of insurance companies denying, delaying, and devaluing claims is to wear you down.
 They have all the time in the world to spend doing nothing else; however, you have a life that, presumably, you want to get back to living.
 Trying to fight the insurance company is a huge undertaking on top of caring for yourself, your family, your job, your bills, and everything else you have going on.
 The insurance company knows this and is well aware that when they deny a claim, a certain percentage of people will just give up.

 If you are battling your insurance company, choose to “Fite” back.
-Fite law group knows the process and pitfalls of dealing with insurance claims, and can advise on how best to handle your specific situation.
-Call us at 602-368-1869 for a free evaluation of your case.
+Fite Law Group knows the process and pitfalls of dealing with insurance claims in Arizona and can advise on how best to handle your specific situation.
+Call our Arizona insurance dispute attorneys at (602) 368-1869 for a free evaluation of your case.
 Hate talking on the phone?
 Text us at 480.688.7544 to set up a virtual appointment.